Table of Contents[Hide][Show]

 Not a night goes by that you won’t see a party bus plying the main drag on the island.
 Popular with locals as well as tourists, Arubans will hire these buses for birthday parties, family events and even children’s celebrations.
 For tourists traveling with a group, it’s a fun way to see the island, get a little rowdy and have some fun while someone else does the driving.

 Gambling is legal — and a big draw — on the island.
-Many of the resorts, including the all-inclusive resorts on Aruba, have casinos onsite.
+Many of the resorts, including the Aruba Marriott, have casinos onsite.
 The best part about the Stellaris Casino at the Marriott: It’s a non-smoking casino, which meant I could actually be in the casino long enough to lose a little money in the machines.

 Bars and Entertainment

 It’s easy to find a great spot for a drink on the beach.
-Many of the resorts and entertainment areas offers live entertainment on most nights.
+Many of the resorts and entertainment areas offer live entertainment on most nights.
 At the

 More Fun Things to Do in Aruba